udebella/blog/dev/javascript/2-arrow-functions.md

 #### Giving a **context** to a function

-Let's take a simple example:
+Let's take a simple example: We are going to create an increment function and attach it to an object and see how it will behave.
 ```javascript
 const increment = function() {
     return this.number + 1